Learning-based adaption of robotic friction models: Data sets

 \subsection{Base data set}

-The base data set aims to capture the static friction behavior; therefore, the robot joints were excited to follow constant velocities.
+The base data set aims to capture the static friction behavior; therefore, the robot joints were excited to follow single-joint constant velocities.
+Thus, \eqref{eq:friction-low-constant-velocity} holds and can be used to compute the friction.
 We will refer to this data set as the collected friction data set.
 Intensive experimental measurements have been carried out to cover the entire operational velocity and position ranges of the individual joints; the velocity and motor torque of Joint 2 can be seen in Figure~\ref{fig:Big-dataset-plots}.
-In this way, the static friction is characterized in a fine resolution and separated from other effects as shown in Figure~\ref{fig:NN-velocity-dependence} in Section~\ref{sec:prediction-of-the-base-models}.
+In this way, the static friction is characterized in a fine resolution and separated from other effects as shown in Figure~\ref{fig:measurements-velocity-dependence}.